hazennetworksolutions/quantus-mainnet/ubuntu.md

 ## Step 8 — Final Check

+This is the end of this document.
+Tick every box before you leave it:

 - [ ] Ubuntu is on the disk from Step 4 only, and Windows still boots
 - [ ] `nvidia-smi` shows card, driver and CUDA version
 - [ ] You know how many GPUs `nvidia-smi -L` reports